Filippo-Venturini/asmd23-public-models/README.md

 - At that point we introduce a new parameter that holds the positions of the obstacles and we simply assign a negative reward when the agent goes in an obstacle's cell.

-The best policy learned avoid correctly the obstacles:
+The best policy learned avoid correctly the obstacles, the agent start from (1,0) and try to go to (9,1), the obstacles are annotated with `*`:

 |       |       |       |       |       |       |       |       |       |       |
 |-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|